 Here are 6 things you must see in Camiguin that you can do in under a day.
 Enjoy!

 Mantigue Island is one of Camiguin’s coral islets, which can be accessed via a 15-minute pump boat ride.
 The area can be quite small but is certainly teeming with lush greeneries and marine life.
 It is also surrounded by white sand, and is comprised of a mini-forest.
 Moreover, some locals who make a living out of fishing from the sea also inhabit the northern side of the isle.
 On top of that, the island also spans to about 4-hectares and is surrounded by clear, blue waters.
-Snorkeling and deep sea diving are two things that can be done in this side of Camiguin.
+We brought our snorkeling set and went deep sea diving are two things that can be done in this side of Camiguin.

 Visiting the Clam Sanctuary is also a worthy trip, as you’ll get to see up-close several clams that are held in captivity (more of being preserved).
 Some of the clams that we witnessed from the big tubs of water were bigger than both my hands combined.
 These clams were about 1 foot in length, and were 6 to 7 inches thick.
 Now, one thing that I learned about the huge clams was that they had the ability to bite one’s finger off.
 It was that forceful.